Hugo4IT/PygameUILib/README.md

 ## How to use:
 - Download this repo
 - Copy `PygameAnimationLib.pyw` and `PygameUILib.pyw` to your project folder
+- (Optional) Run main.pyw to test if it works/is something for you
 - Profit

 ```python